Svaan1/hls-streaming/README.md

 - Add typing

 ## How to run

     1. Download and install `uv`
     2. Run the make default command

 ## Challenges

 - Creating a ffmpeg process for every video is redundant and fail prone, but creating a single stream of multiple files also has its challenges

 - At the current time, i still did not figure out how to avoid audio desync when trying to use ffmpeg's concat demuxer, maybe its just a config thing, maybe its not feasible, we'll see

 - My guess is the size of the segments between each file are too different

+- Cannot run on reload mode due to the event loop being implement differently, so you cannot run processes with it